landerlini/margit/README.md

 # margit
 Named after Margit Wigner, wife of Paul Dirac, this package wish to make it easier to interact with LHCb Dirac

+> As usual, Margit and Hofer chatted convivially while the frail Dirac sat motionless in his favourite old chair, occasionally looking through the glass sliding doors of the garden.
+For the first half an hour or so of the conversation, he was, as usual, mute but came vibrantly to life when Margit happened to mention his distant French ancestors.
+Dirac corrected one of Margit historical's facts and began to speak [...] talking fluently in his quiet, clear voice.

+From *The Strangest Man: The Hidden Life of Paul Dirac, Quantum Genius*.

 ### Example
 Let's start with an hello world